xtzchads/stake.tez.cool/README.md

 ## Features

-- Stake or unstake Tezos with your current baker.
+- Stake or unstake Tezos with your current baker
 - View available bakers and their details such as address, alias, free space, and fee.
-- Filtering and sorting.
+- Filtering and sorting
-- Set a delegate.
+- Set a delegate
+- See your staking data if you have active Beacon session (connected wallet)
+- Data is refreshing each two minutes

 ## Technologies Used

 - HTML, CSS, JavaScript
 - Beacon SDK
+- TZKT API

 ## License